All in One View

 Computers

-Computers have become an indispensible component of modern life as well as digital research.
-These include everyday devices such as a laptop or desktop PC used to check email as well as servers accessed remotely.
+Computers have become an indispensable component of modern life as well as digital research.
+These include everyday devices such as a laptop, desktops or phones as well as servers that are accessed remotely.

-Both embodied and operational emmisions play a significant role in the carbon footprint of computing devices, but how to estimate them and reduce them is very different.
+Computers draw electricity during use and also produce considerable embodied emissions from production and transportation.
+Both embodied and operational emissions play a significant role in the carbon footprint of computing devices, but how to estimate them and reduce them is very different.

 Embodied emissions